-With more than two decades of experience in the materials testing industry, our failure analysis testing services can deliver insights and results in just five to seven business days or less with premium rates.
+With more than two decades of experience in the materials testing industry, our failure analysis testing services can deliver insights and results in just seven to ten business days or less with premium rates.
 Keep reading to learn how we use failure analysis testing methods such as FTIR analysis and GC/MS analysis to uncover why plastic parts, epoxies and adhesives, circuit boards and other products have failed, as well as help prevent product failures.

 Failure Analysis Testing Applications

 Polymers and Plastics

 Today, plastics and polymers are essential building and packaging materials for a wide variety of manufactured products.
 But wrong material selection, contaminants or poor product design are common causes of plastic product failure—and plastic failure analysis can be an effective tool for uncovering most causes.

 Find out how we used FTIR analysis to distinguish good and failed plastic parts.

 Adhesives and epoxies are often critical to product or packaging design, or are the actual product being produced for sale.
 Like with plastics, material selection, contaminants and product design can all contribute to failure.
 But environmental conditions such as storage and transportation conditions can play a role, too.
 Failure analysis testing can help pinpoint where in the production or distribution process a failure occurred.